codeship/screencast-storyboards/blogposts/node-github-nodejistu.md

-We still need to tell Nodejitsu which subdomain we want to deploy to and how our application is run.
+We still need to tell Nodejitsu which subdomain we want to deploy to and how to run our application.

 In our `package.json` file we add `"subdomain": "codefish"` and a `"start"` script `"node start.js"`.